-Example: Fault current monitoring in a TNS system Hint: The connections IN and PE of the device are available for the AM3000 only.
+Example: Fault current monitoring in a TNS system

 Hints

 - (1) If the current transformers for the fault current detection needs to be grounded on the secondary side this has to be done via the COM connector. - (2) Note that all conductors have to pass through the opening of the residual current transformer in the same direction. - (3) A possible fault current flows through the protective earth conductor (PE).
 It can only be detected if the PE conductor is not routed through the residual current transformer.
 If this cannot be avoided, e.g. due to using a multi-wire cable with all conductors, the PE conductor must be returned through the transformer.